1. How many people do you accept into the dance department?

 5. What technique styles are taught?

 The focuses of the department are Classical Ballet and Contemporary Modern Dance.
 Classes in pointe and partnering, jazz, and tap are also offered each semester.
-We also offer classes in West African Dance, kinesiology, ballroom, and dance on camera.
+We also offer classes in West African Dance, kinesiology, ballroom, modern dance partnering, and dance on camera.

 6. What performance opportunities are there throughout the year?